-As explained in DCW's Route Permit application (Docket No. TL-17-308), DCW is proposing the construction of a single circuit 345 kV alternating current (AC) high voltage generation tie line.
+As explained in DCW's Route Permit application (Docket No. TL 17-308), DCW is proposing will propose the construction of a single circuit 161 kV or 345 kV alternating current (AC) high voltage generation tie line.
 The AC generation tie line consists of 3 separate phases of conductors.
 The proposed line will use multiple sub-conductors, often referred to as "bundled" conductors, which are typically used in higher voltage lines, such as the one proposed as part of this Project.
 DCW is proposing the use of aluminum conductor steel reinforced cable.
 These cables are stranded steel cores surrounded by strands of aluminum.
 Other conductor types will be evaluated during detailed design to ensure the most optimal conductor is selected.
 Single circuit lines consist of 3 phases, also known as a circuit, and typically 1 to 2 shield wires.
 Each energized wire will be carried at the end of an insulator designed to ensure proper electrical clearance.
 Structure configuration utilized for the gen-tie project will be optimized during the detailed design process based on system requirements, design constraints, voltage of transmission, and cost effects.

 DCW proposes to use 345 kV single circuit monopole structures for the majority of the gen-tie project.
 Steel structures will be either weathering or galvanized steel.
-The structures will be placed using spans that range between approximately 500 (approximately 152 meters) to 1,200 feet (approximately 335 meters), with an average span of approximately 1,000 feet (approximately 305 meters).
+The gen-tie is 345 kV, the structures will be placed using spans that range between approximately 500 (approximately 152 meters) to 1,200 feet (approximately 335 meters), with an average span of approximately 1,000 feet (approximately 305 meters).
+Structures are anticipated to maintain clearances within a typical 150-foot (46-meter) ROW.
+If the gen-tie is 161 kV, the structures will be placed using spans that range between approximately 400 feet (approximately 122 meters) to 900 feet (approximately 274 meters), with an average span of approximately 700 feet (approximately 213 meters).
 Structures are anticipated to maintain clearances within a typical 150-foot (46-meter) ROW.
 Single pole structures are typically direct embedded and backfilled with select fill and compacted to provide adequate strength.
 Angle and terminal structures utilize guying with anchors to support large transverse and longitudinal loading.
 Specialty structures may also be required in areas of environmental sensitivity or where construction conditions require their use.